u1156/bw-export-tool/README.md

 # bw-export-tool

 While Bitwarden does offer built-in export functionality, it currently does not provide a quick solution to export all your attachments.
 This script will help you export your passwords and attachments from your Bitwarden vault and store them in a compressed and GPG-encrypted ZIP file.
-The script requires **Bitwarden CLI**, **jq** and **GPG** to be installed on your system.

 ## Requirements